Travelling Latin America with children can be a joy, when done right – but much depends on where you land.

 What better way to get the younger members of the family excited about Darwin’s Theory of Evolution than surrounding them with dragon-like reptiles and giant tortoises?
 A family holiday to the Galapagos brings school science textbooks magically to life.

 Up in the wild highlands of Santa Cruz Island, the luxury tented family suites at Galapagos Safari Camp are wonderfully spacious.
-As well as an infinity pool, you’ll enjoy ocean views from your veranda & guided activities from scuba diving to surfing.
+As well as an infinity pool, you’ll enjoy ocean views from your veranda and guided activities from scuba diving to surfing.

 FIND OUT MORE